sysrc jail_enable="YES"

 Then the jail can be started as usual with the following command:

+Service jails are available since FreeBSD 15.0.
 A service jail is configured completely via /etc/rc.conf or sysrc(8).
 The base system services are service jails ready.
-They contain a config line which enables networking or lift other restrictions of jails.
+They contain a config line which enables networking or lifts other restrictions of jails.
 Base system services which do not make sense to run inside jails are configured to not be started as a service jail, even if enabled in /etc/rc.conf.
-Some examples of such a service are services which want to mount or unmount something in the start of stop method, or only configure something like a route, or firewall, or the like.
+Some examples of such a service are services which want to mount or unmount something in the start or stop method, or only configure something like a route, or firewall, or the like.

 Third party services may or may not be service jails ready.
 To check if a service is service jail ready, the following command can be used: